encode/django-rest-framework/docs/tutorial/4-authentication-and-permissions.md

 Now, if you open a browser again, you find that the 'DELETE' and 'PUT' actions only appear on a snippet instance endpoint if you're logged in as the same user that created the code snippet.

+## Authenticating with the API

+Because we now have a set of permissions on the API, we need to authenticate our requests to it if we want to edit any snippets.
+We havn't set up any [authentication classes][authentication], so the defaults are currently applied, which are `SessionAuthentication` and `BasicAuthentication`.

+When we interact with the API through the web browser, we can login, and the browser session will then provide the required authentication for the requests.

+If we're interacting with the API programmatically we need to explicitly provide the authentication credentials on each request.

+If we try to create a snippet without authenticating, we'll get an error:

+    curl -i -X POST http://127.0.0.1:8000/snippets/ -d "code=print 123"

+    {"detail": "Authentication credentials were not provided."}

+We can make a successful request by including the username and password of one of the users we created earlier.

+    curl -X POST http://127.0.0.1:8000/snippets/ -d "code=print 789" -u tom:password

+    {"url": "http://127.0.0.1:8000/snippets/5/", "highlight": "http://127.0.0.1:8000/snippets/5/highlight/", "owner": "tom", "title": "foo", "code": "print 789", "linenos": false, "language": "python", "style": "friendly"}

 ## Summary

 We've now got a fairly fine-grained set of permissions on our Web API, and end points for users of the system and for the code snippets that they have created.

 In [part 5][tut-5] of the tutorial we'll look at how we can tie everything together by creating an HTML endpoint for our hightlighted snippets, and improve the cohesion of our API by using hyperlinking for the relationships within the system.

+[authentication]: ../api-guide/authentication.md
 [tut-5]: 5-relationships-and-hyperlinked-apis.md